max0l/Webcoding-notes/Lecture 6 CSS and Images.md

   Image Optimization:
 - Reduce the file size of the image
 - Reduce the dimensions of the image to the actual width and height of the image on the web page
-- Reduce the quality of the image (Blur, Colours -> Black and white)
+- Reduce the quality of the image (Blur, Colours \rightarrow Black and white)

 Helps for Search engine _indexing_ and user experience / usability